kidtzz/mypage/content/about/index.md

-# Hello,
+### Hello,

-Call me **Bangkit Prasetyo** & nice to meet you all, this is a personal website that contains my learning summaries, stories and more.
+Call me **Angkit** & nice to meet you all, this is a personal website that contains my learning summaries, stories and more.

-I got the principle of continuous learning at my current company, namely Btech.id, because nothing is impossible as long as we try.
+I got the principle of continuous learning at my current company, namely Mitra Integrasi Informatika(MII), because nothing is impossible as long as we try.